Morgan-Griffiths/wingspan/README.md

 ## Board representation

-stack of 3x5 planes.
+stack of 3x5 planes for each player.

 - number of eggs in each square.
 - number of cached food or tucked cards in each square.
 - bird card in each square.

+## Shared board

-the 4 end of round goals.
+- the 4 end of round goals.
 1x4 matrix.
 Each goal is a number.

-Bird feeder.
+- Bird feeder.
 1x6 matrix.
 1-5 is a number representating food type.
 6 is reroll possible yes/no.

-Face-up cards - 1x3
+- Face-up cards - 1x3
+- Deck
+- Discards

 ## Hand representation